MohauMushi/Module_6_MOHMUS379_BCL2401_GroupA_MohauMushi_JSL06/README.md

 ## Challenges
 The use of parseFloat() to parse the current total from the order total element's text content, as i didn't name `orderTotalElem` correctly until i asked help from my desk mate and he showed me the one problem that i did, Cause it didn't allow me to see the total of the order, as it was displaying NaN.
 But at the end, managed to make it work the calculation correctly.
+The other challenge which i had was the implementaion of delete, clear order function, with clear order function, when i pressed the button it was clearing the order and then i was not able to add anythings after that, but i managed to fix the bug in the function, to make it work.
+The delete function, the problem was that when the first item, was press to be deleted, it cleared the whole Total, and i was able to ask for help from fellow student to make it work like it was intended

 ## 📚 What I learned
 In creating this project, I gained valuable insights into dynamically manipulating the DOM, handling user interactions through event listeners, and calculating and updating total prices based on user actions.
 Through iterating through objects and arrays, I learned to effectively display menu items and facilitate item addition
+Also learnt how to Implement clear order function to be able to clear your order and also the delete function, which you can delete the order in your order lists